madebyaman/hacker-journey/posts/copywriter-blocks.md

 ]
 ```

-Then adding CSS Custom Properties which can be found in `style.scss` file:
+Then adding CSS Custom Properties which can be found in the `style.scss` file:

 ```css
 .wp-block-copywriter-blocks-hero-block {